graphprotocol/service-quality-oracle/README.md

 ## TODO List (only outstanding TODOs)

 ### 1. Testing
-- [ ] Create unit tests for all components
 - [ ] Create integration tests for the entire pipeline
 - [ ] Security review of code and dependencies